How To Set Up The SEO Framework Plugin

 In the case of the home page I think it’s best to leave the additions off.
 As it’s only one page and arguably the most important page, it’s best to fully handwrite the title and the description with no generated additions as show here.

 The following settings should be good for everyone.
-It's unlikely with an Oxygen site that your home page will have second or subsequent pages.
-But in nay case, I always check the Apply noindex to every second or later page on the home page option.
+But in any case, I always check the Apply noindex to every second or later page on the home page option.

 You definitely want LinkedIn to use the social image you’ve gone to the trouble of setting up, rather than any featured image.